zachmccabe/zachmccabe.github.io/nonfiction.md

 The wind is tearing through the oak canopies with violence now.
 I stand there watching the stick insect climb up.
 Up, until the dark hides her.
 How many of these trees have their own creatures?

 Rain crashes down and wets my neck well before I make it to my car.
-I drive out with windshield wipers on high, imagining stick insects in the trees beyond my headlights.

-*Since that first encounter 2 years ago, I've spotted 3 more Giant Walking Sticks.
-Two were dead; I spent an hour photographing the living one in situ.
-None of those as large as that first creature.*

 ## WTF is nonfiction, tho

 As soon as you flip a stone trying to find an answer for a question like that, you start to realize that there is a whole rock field full of creepy-crawlies in front of you.

-My conclusion is that it comes down to context and trust.
+It comes down to context and trust.
 It is about the relationship between photographer, photographed and audience.
+Who trusts you to point that camera in the right direction?

 Is the problem that Art Wolfe's "Migration" was [Photoshopped,](https://www.washington.edu/alumni/columns/dec98/wolfe4.html) the way he responded to criticism, or the way he captioned his images?